 Best time to go Lake Toba is May when the weather is changing from slightly cool to warm.
-The heat might go up really high as it continue to summer but it is also erratic and may have sudden rain.
-During winter there is a lot of rainfall here.
+The heat might go up really high as it continues to summer but it is also erratic and may have sudden rain.
+During winter, there is a lot of rainfall here.

 What to see

-You may go to Tuktuk, a popular place with the tourists, with a great view of Lake Toba.
-Here you can do your shopping and buy some books from the second hand bookshop.
+You may go to Tuktuk, a popular place for the tourists, with a great view of Lake Toba.
+Here you can do your shopping and buy some books from the second-hand bookshop.

 Tomok is a quieter place but with better food options and delicious Indonesian food.
-You may also bask in its rich culture as there are burial place for the King Sidabutur which is significant to the local people.
+You may also bask in its rich culture as there is burial place for the King Sidabutur, which is significant to the local people.